 1) Begin by reviewing the requirements to be eligible for a community event permit:

-- The event must be free to the general public.
-All events shall have a non-profit affiliation.
+• All events shall have a non-profit affiliation.
 A for-profit agency may apply for a community event street closure permit only if it has a non-profit beneficiary and all promotional material for the event shall include the non-profit agency and/or cause.

-- The street closure permit is issued to restrict vehicular access only.
+• A street closure permit is issued to restrict vehicular access only.
 A pedestrian route must remain open for pedestrians that wish to travel through the closed street area.

-- Community event street closure permits are intended to build a sense of community within the neighborhood in which they are held.
+• Community event street closure permits are intended to build a sense of community within the neighborhood in which they are held.

 2) Fill out an application and supporting documents